pavittarx/pavittarx/README.md

-# Hi there, I'm Pavittar 👋# Pavittarx Portfolio
+# Hi there, I'm Pavittar 👋

 Senior Software Engineer based in India 🇮🇳.
 I architect scalable backends, optimize cloud infrastructure, and build robust web applications with a focus on performance and user experience.Senior Software Engineer based in India.
 I architect scalable backends, optimize cloud infrastructure, and build robust web applications with a focus on performance and user experience.